We use affiliate links. They let us sustain ourselves at no cost to you.

 What about 5G Proxies?

-5G does sound nice, especially after Apple shoved it down our throats last year.
+5G does sound nice, especially after Apple shoved it down our throats with iPhone 12.
 Lower latency, much faster speeds – what’s not to like?
 In reality, we’re still years aways from proper 5G adoption, so it might take time until we really get to experience its benefits.

 Having said that, some providers are already selling access to 5G-only proxy pools.
 They may (emphasis on the may) work a little better, but beware of the price.